 - Add a WMTS Service Connection: If the WMTS is secured, you must add a service connection before you can add the service to the map.
-See WMTS Service Connections on page 121. - Add a WMTS Service to the Map: See Add a Map Service to the Map on page 98. - Configure WMTS Settings: See Map Service Settings on page 103. - Configure WMTS Connection Settings: See Edit a Map Service's Connection Settings on page 103.
+See WMTS Service Connections on page 135. - Add a WMTS Service to the Map: See Add a Map Service to the Map on page 108. - Configure WMTS Settings: See Map Service Settings on page 113. - Configure WMTS Connection Settings: See Edit a Map Service's Connection Settings on page 113.

-18 GeoRSS Layers
+21 GeoRSS Layers

 GeoRSS services provide geographic data in RSS feeds, so the data can be plotted by web mapping applications running in RSS-enabled browsers.
 RSS is a technology for delivering text, audio, and media over the Internet.
 In Essentials, GeoRSS services are added to the map as layers.
 Each feed is a layer, and each feed item is a feature.

 You can also add non-geographic RSS feeds to the map using a web service like GeoNames.
+For information see Convert RSS to GeoRSS.